The Gabriel Award Goes to the film ‘I Go Forward’, Depicting Justin Clark’s Story

-The documentary features one of our previous clients, Justin Clark, who was born with cerebral palsy and worked with bakerlaw to communicate effectively in court as well as assert his position as a mentally competent adult.
+The documentary features one of bakerlaw’s previous clients, Justin Clark.
+Bakerlaw worked with Justin, who was born with cerebral palsy, to demonstrate that despite his communication challenges, he is a mentally competent adult.
 The film and Justin’s story have been recognized across the U.S. and Canada for affirming “the dignity of human persons” and recognizing universal “human values such as community, creativity, tolerance, justice, compassion and the dedication to excellence”.

 To read more about Justin Clark’s case, visit our previous blog post here (link).

-The landmark decision made by Justice John Ross Matheson can be accessed here (link).
+The landmark decision made by Judge John Ross Matheson can be accessed here (link).

 For more information about Justin’s journey and the documentary I Go Forward, please visit the story published by CBC here (link).